MPX0222/MPX0222.github.io/_pages/about.md

 I received the B.Eng. degree in Intelligence Science and Technology from [Jinan University (JNU)](https://english.jnu.edu.cn/) in 2023.
 I have started my research and learning live by working as the undergraduate research assistant in the Data-driven Intelligent Systems Laboratory of Jinan University.
 My undergraduate research direction is the optimization and application of the Broad Learning System (BLS).
 Before my graduation, I received the offer from HKUST(GZ) and successfully enrolled in it in the Fall 2023.

 Currently, I participate in HKUST(GZ) Data Intelligence and Analytics Lab [@HKUST(GZ)-DIAL 呆鹅实验室](https://github.com/HKUSTDial) and HKUST(GZ) Red Bird AI Agent Narrative Storytelling Game Groups [@AASG]().
-My research interest comprises Database Management, Multi-agent System, Natural Language to SQL and Open-Source BLS.
+My research interest comprises Database Management (DBMS), Multi-agent System (MAS), Natural Language to SQL (NL2SQL) and Open-Source BLS.
 Here are the related links:

 <p align="center">
   <a href="ttps://github.com/HKUSTDial">Github</a>